contextfreecode/gdext/README.md

-Some things I did, or at least similar to things I did:
+Some things I did, or at least similar to things I did.
+I don't have all steps here, though.

 ```
 pip install scons